 Consult with Your Doctor

+If you are working through soreness or trying to be proactive about back health, and all else fails, still consult a medical professional.
 Whether your lower back pain is relatively minor or severe is hard to judge.
 You might require physical therapy and advanced pain management in order to overcome your injury, so it is always best to consult with your doctor about your pain management strategy.

 Your doctor will be able to provide a detailed diagnosis and time-line for recovery, making sure that your injury is treated properly.
 Consult with your doctor about injuries, and always follow the doctor’s orders.